pivotal/docs-tap/workloads/server.hbs.md

 Replace the `<YOUR-DEVELOPER-NAMESPACE>` with your developer namespace and `<INGRESS-DOMAIN>` with the domain name defined in `tap-values.yaml` during the installation.
-Also, set the annotation `cert-manager.io/cluster-issuer` to the `shared.ingress_issuer` value set during installation or leave as `tap-ingress-selfsigned` to use the default one.
+Also, set the annotation `cert-manager.io/cluster-issuer` to the `shared.ingress_issuer` value configured during installation or leave it as `tap-ingress-selfsigned` to use the default one.
 Make sure to update the port exposed by your `Service` resource, in the previous snippet it is set to `8080`.

 Your `server` workload can be accessed with https like so: